engeir/slides/content/2023-03-24-egu-conference.md

 --

-Previously a linear relation has been used, that is
+Using a linear operator to describe temperature fluctuations:

 $\Delta T(t)=\hat{L}[f(t)]$

 Notes:

-Previous efforts have often been using a linear relation to describe temperature fluctuations in response to a forcing.
+Previous efforts have often been to use a linear operator to describe temperature fluctuations in response to a forcing.
 Some studies also assume the forcing from different agents to be similar, although this have been disputed by several.